check-spelling-sandbox/materialize/doc/developer/design/20230615_webhook_source.md

 given we also have reason 1.

-The second alternative is to build this new kind of storage owned Source, which gets installed on a cluster and can do more complex operations everytime a request is received.
+The second alternative is to build this new kind of storage owned Source, which gets installed on a cluster and can do more complex operations every time a request is received.
 We plan to build something like this in the future, but at the moment this would require a large amount of work, and we first we want to validate that webhooks are a feature users actually want.